dyingforge/Come-Wealth/web/README.md

 MIT License

 📬 Contact
-Feel free to open issues, suggestions, or contact the team via GitHub or the site.
+Feel free to open issues, suggestions, or contact the team via GitHub or the site